auth0/docs/articles/logs/streams/http-event-to-slack.md

 To configure this application, you'll also need the following environment variables:

-- `SLACK_WEBHOOK_URL` - This is the URL provided by Slack for your incoming webhook application.
+- `SLACK_WEBHOOK_URL`: The URL provided by Slack for your incoming webhook application.
-- `AUTH0_LOG_STREAM_TOKEN` - Optional but recommended.
-This is a long, random string used to protect the endpoint from unauthorized requests.
+- `AUTH0_LOG_STREAM_TOKEN`: Optional, but recommended.
+A long, random string used to protect the endpoint from unauthorized requests.
 You will use this value in the Auth0 configuration steps below as well.

 If you are testing this locally or hosting this endpoint yourself, these can be saved in a `.env` file in the application's root directory.
 For hosting providers like Heroku, Dokku, and similar, consult the platform's documentation for the correct way to deploy these.